anubhav221/deep-learning-project-marathon/index.md

 ## order of making project

-So i will first make all this projects in order BIA order of projects in each level is not fixed as written above.
+So i will first make all this projects in order BIA.
+Order of projects in each level is not fixed as written above.

 ## social media
 [connect with me in linkedin](www.linkedin.com/in/anubhav-yadav-667515191)